Loading, please wait...

 Holidays in Ireland

 For many UK holidaymakers, Ireland seems only a stone's throw away.
 It's easy to underestimate just how much it has to offer!
-Dublin was voted the best place to travel in 2015 by the Lonely Planet Guide.
-With tasty food, great people and good music, the cultural experience is second to none.
-Now you might feel close to home but, holidays in Europe don't always run smoothly.
-To make sure you can iron out any hiccups, book your holiday insurance well before travel - otherwise, you might be faced with a hefty bill!
-Our Ireland travel insurance policy provides cover in the event of lost baggage, unexpected cancellations and unforeseen medical expenses.
+With tasty food, good music and even greater people, the cultural experience is second-to-none.
+Now while you might feel close to home, holidays in Europe don't always run smoothly.
+To make sure you can iron out any hiccups, book your holiday insurance well before travel, otherwise, you might be faced with a hefty bill in the event of lost baggage, unexpected cancellations and unforeseen medical expenses.

 Travelling to Ireland